AdobeDocs/experience-manager-65.en/help/sites-developing/tough-day.md

 ---
 title: Tough Day
-seo-title: Tough Day
 description: The Tough Day test simulates the daily load of around 1000 authors in a worst-case scenario with all the operations going on at the same time.
-seo-description: The Tough Day test simulates the daily load of around 1000 authors in a worst-case scenario with all the operations going on at the same time.
 topic-tags: testing
 content-type: reference
 exl-id: ceb9671c-57f9-4d81-94c0-0dbccd4d90a2